 Via Rail, though, does offer less expensive "berth"

 ("uppers" and "lowers") sleeping accommodation on some trains.

 economy seats on long-distance trains are quite comfortable—similar

 to first class seats on some airlines before airlines added sleeper

 seats.
-You enjoy lots of legroom, in contrast to flying.
+You enjoy lots of legroom, in contrast to flying economy class.

 On Via Rail, book the ones with leg rests.
 On Amtrak, all seats on long-distance trains in the western U.S. have leg rests.

-You should plan to break journey on long trips to stay rested.
-Travelling from New York City to Los Angeles without stopping is a really bad idea.
+You should plan to break journey on long trips in order to stay rested.
+Travelling from New York City to Los Angeles without stopping is not a good idea.